 Sources of revenue.
 The primary source of revenue for the Zone will be funds from the contributed property tax collections of the City of Corpus Christi and Nueces County on the taxable property value increment within the Zone.
 It is currently projected that the County will agree to participate in funding the Zone with 100% of the incremental property taxes collected over the life of the Zone and that the City will participate in the funding of the Zone based on the table below.
 If City reaches \$20 million, then the City shall cease contributions to the increment.
+The Del Mar College Board of Regents agreed to participate in the TIRZ #4 at the same rate as the City of Corpus Christi with a scaled approach.
+Del Mar's base year will be tax year 2019 and will contribute 100% of its increment for the first ten years and 75% of the increment for the second ten years.
 It is anticipated that Del Mar College will be a participant in the TIRZ.

-TABLE- TIRZ Contributions

-Taxing Entity Maximum Dollar Contribution Increment Percentage Tax Year(s)

-City of Corpus Christi \$20,000,000 100% 2019 through 2028

-75% 2029 through 2038
+TABLE- TIRZ Contributions Taxing Entity Maximum Dollar Contribution Increment Percentage Tax Year(s) City of Corpus Christi \$20,000,000 100% 2019 through 2028 75% 2029 through 2038

-Nueces County None 100% 2019 through 2038